 In my opinion, it’s a perfect balance between activities and chill.
-In 2 days, you quickly know where the best juices, restaurants and snorkeling spots are.
+In 2 days, you quickly know where the best juices, restaurants, and snorkeling spots are.
 Then you walk barefoot down the streets and order every evening for sunset, a Coco Loco at the bar on the beach.

 I stayed more than one year in Capurgana and it’s a perfect vacation spot in Colombia.

 And there is a reason why.
 It’s an awesome National Park!
 Depending on your time, you can easily spend 2 to 4 days in Tayrona.
-Follow the different paths, spot the monkeys in the lush vegetation and chose your favorite beach to stay for the night.
-There are few campingsand restaurants inside.
+Follow the different paths, spot the monkeys in the lush vegetation, and chose your favorite beach to stay for the night.
+There are a few campingsand restaurants inside.

 Let the beaches for lazy tourists and explore something BIG!
 La Sierra Nevada del Cocuy belongs to the Cordillera Orientals mountains of the Andes.
 Within the set of highlands, you will wander between Fraijones -plants -, glacier and unforgettable landscapes.
 But you have to deserve it, the hikes are not short!

 Once in Guican or Cocuy, you have to find a guide and register at the Park Office.
 Nowadays, only three 1-day trips are authorized: Laguna Grande, El Pulpito, and Ritabuca.